97amarnathk/pyXO/README.md

 git clone https://github.com/97amarnathk/pyXO.git
 ```

-Packages required for running the program are `sys pygame` and `colors`.
+Packages required for running the program are `sys` and `pygame`.
 If these modules are not present then install the modules using:
 ```
-pip install sys pygame livewires
+pip install sys pygame
 ```

 ## Run